A noun usually has to have a determiner in front of it. For example, my father, the book, a window, etc.

 - | many books | much coffee |

 The words within the heavy boxes in the table do not change their forms.
-They stay the same whatever kind of noun follows.
+They stay the same no matter whatever kind of noun follows.

 * The signal ~ is used to identify that the indefinite article is absent before plural or uncountable nouns.
 It's called Zero Article.